 There is no career more rewarding than teaching.
 As a math, science and agriculture teacher, you get to motivate students to create, solve, think, and grow.
-As you make a difference, you inspire the next generation of mathematicians and scientists.
+As you make a difference, you inspire the next generation of STEM educators.

 Our nation is confronted with serious shortages in middle and secondary mathematics and science education.
 There is a strong, persistent and growing demand for committed teachers.
 Your math, agriculture and science skills are urgently needed.
 Job prospects and employment security are excellent, as science, agriculture and math teachers are in demand across the country.
 Click here to see recent projections of the opportunities in secondary school teaching.